slyval/guidelines/SAP Commerce/restful notes.md

 - HTTP status codes as response codes

 ###### status codes
-200 Codes represent Success
+2XX Codes represent Success
 200 - OK  - should be used for GET and PUT requests 201 - Created - should be used with POST requests that create 204 - No Content- should be used with DELETE requests

-400 Codes represent client error
+4XX Codes represent client error
 400 - bad request - means that the request sent through is malformed 401 - unauthroized - means the client could not be authenticated 403 - forbidden - means the client could not be authorized 404 - not found - means what the client requested is not available 410 - gone - implies that the resource the client is looking for is no longer available

+5XX Code represent server errors
+500 - internal server error - represents an exceptional issue encountered by the systemm 502 -
+503 - service unavailable - represents